daronphang/coding_resources/_javascript/classes.md

 ## ES6 Classes and Prototype

+Classes are a template for creating objects.
+They encapsulate data with code to work on that data.
+Classes are built on prototypes.

 All objects inherit properties and methods from a prototype.
 Object.prototype is on top of the prototype inheritance chain.
 Prototype allows adding new properties or methods to objects constructors.
 Prototype property allows new properties to be added to object constructors.
 Classes are introduced in ES6.

 ```javascript